jheiberg/md2confluence/README.md

 ### Quick Start

-See `QUICK_START.md` for a step-by-step guide, or:
+**For Direct Push to Confluence:**
+1. See `CONFLUENCE_SETUP.md` for OAuth 2.0 setup (one-time setup)
+2. Open `index.html` in your browser
+3. Configure OAuth credentials and authorize
+4. Select a markdown file (try `test.md`)
+5. Click "Process & Save Files"
+6. Click "Push to Confluence" - Done! ✅

+**For Manual Upload:**
 1. Open `index.html` in your browser
 2. Select a markdown file (try `test.md`)
 3. Click "Process & Save Files"
 4. Download the generated files
-5. Use the HTML file or copy directly to Confluence
+5. Upload to Confluence manually

 ### Usage

 1. **Open the Application**
    - Simply open `index.html` in your web browser

+2. **Configure Confluence OAuth (First Time Only)**
+   - Register an OAuth app in Atlassian Developer Console
+   - Fill in the Confluence Configuration section:
+     - Confluence URL (e.g., `https://your-domain.atlassian.net`)
+     - OAuth Client ID and Secret
+     - Space Key (e.g., `DEV`)
+   - Click "💾 Save Config" to remember these settings
+   - Click "🔐 Authorize with Confluence" to connect
+   - See `CONFLUENCE_SETUP.md` for detailed setup instructions

-2. **Load a Markdown File**
+3. **Load a Markdown File**
    - Click the "Choose Markdown File" button
    - Select a `.md` or `.markdown` file from your computer

-3. **Process and Generate Files**
+4. **Process and Push**
    - Click "🔄 Process & Save Files" to convert your markdown
-   - Mermaid diagrams will be extracted and saved as individual PNG files
+   - Mermaid diagrams will be converted to draw.io format
-   - The application generates:
-     - Individual PNG files for each diagram (diagram-1.png, diagram-2.png, etc.)
-     - A modified markdown file with image references instead of mermaid code
-     - A standalone HTML file for Confluence

-4. **Download Files**
-   - Click "� Download" next to each file to download individually
+   - Click "🚀 Push to Confluence" to upload directly to Confluence
+   - The app will create or update the page and upload all diagrams

+5. **Alternative: Download Files**
-   - Click "📦 Download All Files" to download all generated files
+   - Click "� Download All Files" to download generated files
-   - SVG files can be uploaded to Confluence as attachments
+   - Files include draw.io diagrams and Confluence XML
-   - The HTML file can be opened and content copied to Confluence
+   - Upload manually to Confluence if needed

-5. **Copy for Confluence**
+6. **Copy for Confluence**
-   - Click "� Copy for Confluence" to copy the rendered content
+   - Click "📋 Copy for Confluence" to copy the rendered content
    - Paste directly into Confluence (use Ctrl+V or Cmd+V)
-   - For best results, open the generated HTML file and copy from there

 ## 📖 Supported Markdown Features